TMAU and black cohosh represent a condition and possible treatment; both are relatively unfamiliar to most individuals.

 What Is TMAU

 TMAU (Trimethylaminuria) is a rare condition that, until recently, was unrecognized by even medical professionals.
-The Human Bimolecular Institute describes the conditions as a genetically mediated disorder, which appears to be inherited.
+The National Organization for Rare Disorders describes the condition as a genetically mediated disorder, which appears to be inherited.
 The symptoms of the condition occur because the body is unable to metabolize TMA (trimethylamine) to TMA-oxide in the liver.
 TMA is derived form the diet and is present in many foods, which makes it difficult to eliminate the irritating substance that leads to the symptoms.

 When TMA builds up in the body, individuals with TMAU excrete a foul odor, akin to rotten fish.
 The odor comes form the breath, sweat and urine and can be so intense, it disrupts daily life for those affected.
 Individuals with the disorder may be shunned or teased by others.
 Often, the affected individuals experience depression and may isolate themselves form others to avoid criticism.